tretoef-estrella/ERROR-CODE-LAB/README.md

 | Phase 2 (GF(4)) | 2,000,000+ | 12 | [22,6,13]₄ | ~24 hours |
 | **Total** | **~4,500,000** | **23** | **Multiple** | **~48 hours** |

+## Methodology: Human–AI Distributed Research

+This project is also an experiment in **human–AI collaboration at the frontier of mathematical research**.
+The workflow was not "human asks, AI answers."
+It was adversarial, iterative, and often driven by non-technical intuition:

+- The Architect proposed strategies through **everyday metaphors** — a clutch mechanism for synchronized search spaces, a Spartan phalanx for nested code construction, parents protecting daughters for symbiotic row interaction — which the AI systems then translated into concrete mathematical techniques (trace codes, Construction XX, cross-weight optimization).
+- Each AI contributed different strengths: algebraic theory (Gemini), algorithm design and structural proofs (ChatGPT), statistical assessment (Grok), and code execution with impossibility proofs (Claude).
+- The human identified **8 critical traps** that all four AIs fell into repeatedly (table parsing errors, overly aggressive filters, sandbox timeouts, trusting unverified bounds), and enforced discipline across the team.
+- When all four AIs converged on "stop searching," the human pushed further — producing the final 4 routes (trace codes, additive codes, CSP, QT hybrid) that completed the elimination map.

+The full 48-hour narrative is in [`HISTORY.md`](HISTORY.md).

 ## Repository Structure

 ```